MattGrady/edgeledger-website-flexbox-Yafira/README.md

 ## EdgeLedger

 EdgeLedger is a mock investment banking firm based in New York, that provides debt, equity, merger and acquisition services to emerging growth and middle market companies.
-The purpose of this website is to use the main properties from HTML and CSS including file structure & Navbar, showcase, features & footer.
+The purpose of this website is to use the main properties from HTML and CSS including file structure & Navbar, showcase, features & footer in addition to responsive layout and flexbox techniques.
 It has a responsive layout with the use of some JavaScript, that has a tablet and smartphone view.
 It initializes a Map using Google Maps API, a sticky menu background, and a smooth scrolling feature.

-<br><br>
-#### Desktop View:
+#### Widescreen View:<center>
 ![gif](edgeledger-site.gif)

-<br><br>
 #### Smartphone view:
 ![gif](edgeledger-phoneview.gif)